SCOPE OF THIS CHAPTER

 4. Unannounced Visits

-There will be unannounced visits at least twice a year.
+There will be unannounced visits at least once a year.
 The main purpose of the unannounced visit will be to look at the home environment that a child is living in.

 - Who is in the home;